[TOC]

 }

-function returns this structure array.
+returns the structure array.
+Each Record

 {

-Time : 1567736576000, // A timestamp, accurate to the millisecond, the same format as the result obtained by Javascript's newDate().GetTime()
+Time : 1567736576000, // A timestamp, accurate to millisecond, in the same format as the result obtained by Javascript's newDate().GetTime()

-Open : 1000, // opening price
+Open : 1000, // Open price

-High : 1500, // highest price
+High : 1500, // Highest price

-Low : 900, // lowest price
+Low : 900, // Lowest price

-Close : 1200, // closing price
+Close : 1200, // Close price

 }

-Order structure, returned by exchange.GetOrder()
+Order structure can be returned by functions, including exchange.GetOrder()

-, exchange.GetOrders()
+and exchange.GetOrders()

 {